jimmyliu1326/nextflow_training/README.md

 ![diagram](https://github.com/jimmyliu1326/nextflow_training/blob/main/img/activity_flowchart.png?raw=true)

-An initial workflow template has been set up for you at [main.nf](), populate the
+To get started, an initial workflow template has been set up for you at [main.nf]().

 ## Acknowledgement
 This tutorial was co-developed by Jimmy Liu, Marcus Yee and Miguel Prieto